bancolombia/scaffold-clean-architecture-ex/docs/docs/getting-started/1-create-a-project.md

   }
 ]
 ```
+# Testing and Code Analysis at local

+Basically you can run `mix ca.release --skiprelease` all outputs will be generated at `_build/release` folder

+Or you can run it with the file `app_name/resources/cloud/Dockerfile-build` and the next script

 At local you can use the next script to build and analize your project inside docker using deps caching